sumiet/multi-node-cassandra-docker/README.md

 # multi-node-cassandra-docker
-Multi-node Cassandra setup using docker with minimal configuration
+Multi-node Cassandra cluster setup using docker with minimal configuration

 This setup helps spawning up a 2 node cassandra cluster with default configuration and minimum configuration changes.